Zequez/logseq-vault/pages/Scarcity Work Talk.md

 		- We have to talk with our feelings
 		- We don't identify with the feelings; if we do we become stuck
 	- Gabriela
-		- Shares distinction between the emotional fears that keep -
+		- Shares distinction between the emotional fears that keep you in your box, that you are relating with the present with the past.
+This fear comes from the past; gets you stuck in you box, does not allow you to create possibilities.
+			- Emotional fear that you don't have enough.
+		-
 		-
 -